 Course of Study

-While programs are flexible, during the first two years graduate students normally take an average of three courses per semester, to complete the required 12 courses by the end of the second year.
+Although programs are flexible, during the first two years graduate students normally take an average of three courses per semester, to complete the required 12 courses by the end of the second year.
 The comprehensive General Examination is then taken at the beginning of the third year of study.

 Students must also demonstrate a reading knowledge of two foreign languages before the completion of the General Examination.
-The languages normally recommended are Latin, Greek, French, German, Spanish and/or Italian, but other languages relevant to the student's program of study may be substituted with the approval of the Director of Graduate Studies.

 Graduate students are required to take a minimum of twelve courses over their first two years in the program, usually enrolling in three courses per semester.

-7. Race, Ethnicity, and Postcoloniality
+- Race, Ethnicity, and Postcoloniality

-8. Gender and Sexuality
+- Gender and Sexuality